Explore Ohinemutu Village: A Historic Māori Settlement in Rotorua

 St Faith’s Church Features

-Inside, the church reveals rich Māori carvings, tukutuku panels, tāniko, and kowhaiwhai that highlight the strong cultural influences in its interior design.
-The addition of east and west chapels in 1967, including the stunning Margaret Martin etched window of Christ, enhances the church's spiritual atmosphere.
+The church’s interior is equally striking, featuring Māori carvings, tukutuku panels, and kowhaiwhai designs that reflect deep cultural influences.
+Additions like the east and west chapels in 1967, including the etched window of Christ, enhance its spiritual ambiance.

 Tourism and Visitor Experience